-The United States Environmental Protection Agency (EPA) estimates that 1 in 12 Americans is exposed to potentially harmful microbes, pesticides, lead, or radioactive radon with every drink of tap water and every time they take a shower (R).
-For Native Americans living on tribal land, this figure rises to a staggering 1 in 4 without access to safe water in their homes.
-In Canada, some communities have been without safe drinking water for decades, and while many of us in big cities are quite nonchalant about our water, in some ways our tap water has never been more vulnerable to safety issues.
+The United States Environmental Protection Agency (EPA) estimates that 1 in 12 Americans is exposed to potentially harmful microbes, pesticides, lead, or radioactive radon with every drink of tap water and every time they take a shower.
+1 For Native Americans living on tribal land, this figure rises to a staggering 1 in 4 without access to safe water in their homes.

 What contaminants are found in tap water?

 Some of the contaminants that can be found in tap water, well water, and other water sources people drink every day worldwide include: